lingthio/solidroof.com/docs/sunnyvale.md

 * Large attached 2-car garage (500 sq.ft. instead of the usual 400)
 * Modern -- Built in 1999 and well maintained
 * New carpet and toilets installed in 2019
-* Does not include furniture, does not include washer & dryer
+* Does not include furniture, artwork nor washer & dryer

 ### Large 7000 sq.ft. lot
 * Fully fenced back yard with 650 sq.ft. redwood deck
-* Automated watering systems for front and back yard
+* Automated watering systems for front and back yards

 ### Convenient Location
-* Quick acces to Central Expressway and far enough to be quiet
+* Quick access to Central Expressway, but far enough to be quiet
-* Short distance to Hwy 101, 237 and 85
+* Short distance to Highways 101, 237 and 85
 * Minutes away from downtown Sunnyvale (0.9 mi), downtown Mountain View (3.7 mi) and Cupertino (4.7 mi)
 * [View map](https://www.google.com/maps/place/Lastreto+Ave+%26+E+Taylor+Ave,+Sunnyvale,+CA+94085).

 ### Appliances
 * Dishwasher, Fridge & Gas stove/oven
-* Hookups for washer & dryer, does not include washer & dryer
+* Hookups for washer & dryer are available, but washer & dryer are not included

 ### Schools
 * Fairwood Explorer Program (K-5 elementary school program)